Agions/zephyr-ui/docs_website/docs/installation.md

 ### Android Setup

-No additional setup is required for Android. zephyr-ui UI works out of the box with Android projects.
+No additional setup is required for Android.
+Zephyr UI works out of the box with Android projects.

 ### iOS Setup